Menu

 Home Learning

 Homework plays a key role in English.
-Home learning is provided to students at least once a fortnight via the Show My Homework app, which parents can access and therefore monitor.
+Home learning is provided to students at least once a fortnight via Google Classroom.

 Extra-Curricular Activities